KaliedaRik/Scrawl-canvas/docs/reference/sc-filter-engine.md

 # Scrawl-canvas filters
 The purpose of a computer graphics filter is to take an input graphic, apply a set of manipulations to each pixel in the graphic, and output the modified result.
 For web pages, filter algorithms are generally applied to elements - including `<canvas>` elements - using the [CSS filter property](https://developer.mozilla.org/en-US/docs/Web/CSS/filter).

+> **tl;dr:** Filter effects - however they are used in a web page - are often computationally expensive and risk slowing down page speed and responsiveness.
+Use filters wisely!

+## CSS and SVG filters
 CSS filters are a set of functions which the dev-user can use to quickly apply a range of effects - `blur()`, `saturate()`, `drop-shadow()`, etc - either to a DOM element or to the background behind that element.
 While these filters can be stacked (eg: sepia + blur), for more advanced effects CSS offers a `url()` filter, which allows the dev-user to apply an [SVG-defined filter effect](https://developer.mozilla.org/en-US/docs/Web/SVG/Reference/Element/filter) to the element.

 Note that SVG filters are complex and powerful.
 In addition to the MDN page linked above, the following resources may be of interest to the inquisitive: